Eurobank Ergasias

+Eurobank has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 The bank was incorporated in 1924 as “V. Karavasilis Tobacco Company and Bank SA”.
 In 1937 it was renamed “Karavasilis Bank SA” and in 1952 “Professional Credit Bank SA”.
 In 1964 it was acquired by the National Bank of Greece, who renamed it Bank of Athens in 1992.